section-engineering-education/engineering-education/articles/android-application-in-app-update-using-android-studio/index.md

 Register a listener to communicate with the `appUpdateInfoTask`.
 If the conditions check that `UPDATE_AVAILABLE` is `true`, check whether the update is allowed and set the update mode to `FLEXIBLE`.
 If these conditions are met, we will start the update flow with `startUpdateFlow(appUpdateInfo)` (we will look into it later).

-In this case, our update mode is set `Flexible`.
-The update download happens in the background.
-We then need to check the install status.
+In this case, our update mode is set `Flexible.` The update is downloaded in the background.
+We then need to check the `install` status.
 If the status shows that the app is `DOWNLOADED`, we need to notify the user that the download has been completed.
-You can choose to use a `snack bar` or an `alert dialog`.
-I choose to use `snack bar`.
-Create a function `popupSnackBarForCompleteUpdate()`, and call it when `installStatus()` is equal to `DOWNLOADED`.
+You can choose to use a `Snackbar` or an `AlertDialog`.
+In this tutorial, we will use `Snackbar`.

+Create a function named `popupSnackBarForCompleteUpdate().` This method will be called when the `installStatus()` is equal to `DOWNLOADED`.
 The UI will react by nudging the user to install the downloaded APK.

 ***Remember to press alt + enter on a PC and option + enter on a Mac to import the classes after copying and pasting the code blocks into your IDE.***